 Pharmaceutical aids are inactive ingredients used in drug formulations.
-They do not produce the intended therapeutic effect, but they help in manufacturing, stability, appearance, taste, and drug delivery.
+They do not produce the intended therapeutic effect.
+Instead, they help in manufacturing, stability, appearance, taste, and drug delivery.

 They are essential for: